miklevin/MikeLev.in/_posts/2025-01-15-simplifying-state-workflow-refactoring.md

 sort_order: 1
 ---

+## Introduction

+This article explores how to simplify a complex, multi-step workflow system, like those found in online forms and applications, to make it more user-friendly and easier to manage.
+Through a collaborative effort between the author and an AI assistant, the article describes a journey of refactoring – a process of improving the underlying code – to create a cleaner, more organized system.
+Key improvements include streamlining how user progress is tracked, making it easier for users to go back and change previous entries (reverts), and employing a particularly elegant solution to handle these "go back" actions without overcomplicating the system.
+The result is a workflow that's easier to use, understand, and maintain.

+---

 ## The Problem

 **Me**: How can I get rid of the whole virtual bs and have one source of truth, and